-37 Tool development is needed to develop, validate and test new ways of measuring community-level indicators.
-At present, sufficient tools do not exist or they are poorly validated and not rigorously or widely used.
+Tool development is needed to develop, validate and test new ways of measuring community-level indicators.
+At present,

-58 Implementation research is needed to examine the factors influencing the successful execution of indicator projects.
+Standard Implementation research is needed to examine the factors influencing the successful execution of indicator projects.
 Many project are developed with the intent of fostering change in a given jurisdiction.
 If they "fail", it is often difficult to ascertain if they were provided sufficient resources (e.g., time, people, money) so as to be successful.